 If siblings are a genetic match, a cord blood transplant is a simple procedure that is FDA-approved to treat over 80 serious conditions.
 However, there are a few considerations you should make before deciding to only bank one of your children’s blood:

-The Advantages of Cord Blood Stem Cells of a Sibling
+What Are the Advantages of Using Cord Blood Stem Cells From a Sibling?

-- Siblings’ cord blood offers a higher potential for genetic match.
+- Siblings’ cord blood offers a higher potential for a genetic match.

 - If you choose to bank privately, your child’s cord blood will be available on-demand.

-Disadvantages of Cord Blood Stem Cells of a Sibling
+What Are the Disadvantages of Cord Blood Stem Cells From a Sibling?

 - While the chances of a sibling being a genetic match are higher, the only 100% certain match will be the child’s own cord blood (autologous).

 - The children must be whole siblings for the match to have substantial potential; half-siblings likely will not be a match.

 When Can Siblings Use Cord Blood?